3podi/synth_fr/README.md

 ```

 * `--parquet_dir`: Directory containing your raw Parquet dataset files.
-* `--strings_path`: Path to the pickled definitions used for keyword extraction.
+* `--strings_path`: Path to the pickled definitions (required for extracting keywords).
 * `--random_extraction`: Optional.
-If set, 50% of entries use extracted keywords, 50% use definitions.
+If set, 50% of entries use extracted keywords, 50% use definitions provided with the input text.

 #### Output